-Blended learning uses technology to combine in-class and out-of-class learning, maximising the educational impact for students as a result.
+Blended learning uses technology to combine in-class and out-of-class teaching, maximising the educational impact for students.
 As Rachael Hartley, senior client account director for education at technology consultancy Cognizant, defines: “While retaining the traditional student-teacher format, it breaks the ‘one-size-fits-all’ model by taking education beyond the physical classroom and allowing students to learn anytime, anywhere.”

-Blended learning has become the latest educational programme to make an impact in today’s classrooms.
-From schools to universities, it’s being used to bring the digital world and in-class teaching together – but what exactly is blended learning, and what are the benefits for staff and students?
-As we discuss the different blended learning models we asses how it can work alongside traditional teaching methods.
+Blended learning has become the latest educational programme to make an impact in classrooms today.
+From schools to universities, it’s being used to bring the digital world and in-class teaching together – but what exactly is blended learning, and what are the benefits for students and staff?

 - Face-to-face teaching